 Email: sojinlee (at) hks (dot) harvard (dot) edu

-My main research and teaching interests are at the intersection of international security, foreign policy, and political psychology, with a regional focus on East Asia.
+My main research and teaching interests are at the intersection of international security, international political economy, and political psychology, with a regional focus on East Asia.
 I write about economic statecraft -- namely, positive inducements and sanctions -- as foreign policy, nuclear weapons, and international conflict.
 My research has been supported by multiple grants and fellowships, including from the National Science Foundation, America in the World Consortium, and the Eurasia Group Foundation.

 I received my Ph.D. and M.A. in Political Science from Duke University in December 2021.
 At Duke, I was an American Grand Strategy Graduate Fellow (2016-2019).
 Prior to graduate school, I worked as a Researcher for the Political Section at the Embassy of the Republic of Korea in Washington, D.C.
 I received an M.A. in Asian Studies from Georgetown University's Edmund A. Walsh School of Foreign Service, and B.A. in Politics from Mount Holyoke College.